MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/add-custom-fields-price-setup-transactional-entities.md

 ## Entity-based custom pricing dimensions

-When the custom pricing dimension is an entity, you will add 1:N relationships between the dimension entity and key Project Service entities.
+When the custom pricing dimension is an entity, you will add 1:N relationships between the dimension entity and key entities.
 Using the Standard Title example from above, it is reasonable to expect that each employee is assigned a standard title.
 SAs a result, you will need a 1:N relationship from Standard Title to Bookable Resource, or a N:1 relationship if it were created from Bookable Resource to Standard Title.

 1. In Project operations, click **Settings** > **Solutions**, and then double-click **\<your organization name> pricing dimensions**.
 2. In Solution Explorer, on the left navigation pane, select **Entities > Standard Title**.
 3. Expand the **Standard Title** entity and select **1:N Relationships**.
 4. Click **New** to create a new 1:N relationship called **Standard Title to Bookable Resource**.
 Enter the required information, and then click **Save**.

-The Standard Title will also need to be added to Project Service Pricing entities, **Role Price** and **Role Price Markup**.
+The Standard Title will also need to be added to Pricing entities, **Role Price** and **Role Price Markup**.
 This is also completed using 1:N relationships between the **Standard Title** and **Role Price** entities and **Standard Title** and **Role Price Markup** entities.

 1. In Solution Explorer, on the left navigation pane, select **Entities > Standard Title**.
 2. Expand the **Standard Title** entity and select **1:N Relationships**.
 3. Click **New** to create a new 1:N relationship called **Standard Title to Role Price**.
 Enter the required information, and then click **Save**.
 4. Repeat steps 1 - 4 to create 1:N relationships between the **Standard Title** and **Role Price Markup** entities,

 In the sales and estimation phases for the project, to price the Quote/Project, estimates of the work effort are required for each standard title.
-This means that 1:N relationships from Standard Title to each of these estimation entities in Project Service are needed:
+This means that 1:N relationships from Standard Title to each of these estimation entities are needed:

 - **Quote line Detail**
 - **Project Contract Line Detail**